 Why Is the Bank Holding My Check?

-Have you ever made a deposit into your bank account and been disappointed when you discovered that your money is unavailable?
+Have you ever made a deposit into your bank account and been disappointed when you discovered that your money was unavailable?
 Why is there a waiting period at all?
 Banks have the authority to place a temporary hold on checks due to Federal Reserve regulations.
-Many financial institutions take advantage of “safeguard exceptions” to protect themselves and customers by holding checks for several business days.
+Many financial institutions take advantage of “safeguard exceptions” to protect themselves and their customers by holding checks for several business days.

 A deposit hold ensures that the check payer has the money available.
-A deposit hold on checks also prevents people from spending money before funds clear.
+A deposit hold on checks also prevents people from spending before funds clear.
 Suppose you deposited a check into your account, spent the money, and then the check is returned unpaid.
 A bank may issue a fine, and you would have to reimburse the money you spent.
 If there is insufficient money in your bank account to cover the amount you spent, you may face an overdraft fee.